ianstormtaylor/slate/docs/concepts/11-typescript.md

 ## Extending Other Types

-Currently there is also support for extending:
+Currently there is also support for extending other types but these haven't been tested as thoroughly as the ones documented above:

-- `Editor`
 - `Selection`
 - `Range`
 - `Point`

-Feel free to extend these types but extended these types should be considered experimental.
-We are looking for better ways to implement this.
+Feel free to extend these types but extending these types should be considered experimental.

 ## TypeScript Examples